-We have audited New Lebanon Local School District's (the District) compliance with the applicable requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could directly and materially affect each of the District's major federal programs for the year ended June 30, 2021.
-The Summary of Auditor's Results in the accompanying schedule of audit findings identifies the District's major federal programs.
+We have audited New Lebanon School District's, Montgomery County, (the District) compliance with the types of compliance requirements identified as subject to audit in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on New Lebanon Local School District's major federal programs for the year ended June 30, 2022.
+New Lebanon Local School District's major federal programs are identified in the Summary of Auditor's Results section of the accompanying schedule of audit findings.